sytolk/TaxiAndroidOpen/README.md

 With this application its easy to send request, view request status and can help clients to find taxi.
 Supported Android from 2.2 and up.

-Currently the cloud web services (they are private) provide taxi support for city of Burgas, Bulgaria.
+Currently the cloud web services (they are private) provide taxi support for city of Burgas and Blagoevgrad.

 [taxi-bulgaria](http://taxi-bulgaria.com)